MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

    ```

 2. 🧭 **Program Counter (PC)**:
-   - The **Program Counter** holds the memory address of the next instruction to be executed.
-It automatically updates after each instruction, ensuring that the CPU executes programs sequentially, unless a branch or jump occurs.
-In conditional operations, the PC may be modified to alter control flow.
+   - The **Program Counter (PC)** holds the memory address of the next instruction to be executed.
+It is automatically updated after each instruction, ensuring the sequential flow of program execution.
+In conditional and jump instructions, the PC may be modified to change the control flow.

    ```mermaid
    graph TD;